<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 • Passport

-• NIE – if you haven’t had the chance to read our post informing you on how to get yours, this would be a good time.
+• NIE – if you haven’t had the chance to read our post on how to get the NIE in Spain, this would be a good time.

 • Proof of address – You’ll need to get your empadronamiento [registration certificate] sorted through your local town/city hall (ayuntamiento).